dumlutimuralp/antrea-packet-walks/part_c/README.md

 Based on the current flow' s source and destination IP/MAC values, the current flow matches the last flow entry in Table 70 (since the prior flow entries match against a different destination MAC).
 The action in the last flow entry is "resubmit(,80)" which basically hands over the flow to Table 80.
 Hence next stop is Table 80.

-**Note :** The first five flow entries in this table are related to ARP processing "aa:bb:cc:dd:ee:ff" and will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d).
+**Note :** The first five flow entries in this table are related to ARP processing (with "dl_dst=aa:bb:cc:dd:ee:ff") and will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d).
 The sixth and seventh flow entries in this table are for inter node flow patterns where the destination is on another node.

 ### 10.11.7 L2ForwardingCalc Table #80